samfok/notebooks/README.md

 Index
 -----
+builder - Considers the mapping of NEF networks onto hardware

+design - Compares network and neuron designs

-builder - Notebooks on building NEF networks encoding - Notebooks on encoding a quantity using neurons neuron - Notebooks on the neuron models used in NEF networks synapse - Notebooks on the synapse models used in NEF networks theory - Notebooks on theory related to NEF
+encoding - Explores using neurons to encode a quantity

+neuron -  Analyzes the neuron models used in NEF networks

+synapse - Analyzes the synapse models used in NEF networks

+theory - Questions and answers (sometimes) NEF